gopalchand/rotopy/README.md

 ```

 Create an output.mkv file containing all the PNG images concatenated in filename order by **renaming the PNG files** using the modify date.
+Existing PNG files are backed-up in the subdirectory bak.
 This is sometimes necessary because each file has the format <counter>-<seed>.png where <counter> is a 5 digit number that resets every day.
 ```
 rotofy --rename